bookofproofs/bookofproofs.github.io/_sources/history/19th-century/young-andrew.md

 title: Young (5), Andrew
 born: 1891
 died: 1968
-keywords: Andrew Young, Edinburgh, St Andrews, London Universities, theorem, polynomial, linear equations, mathematical system, proof, analytic geometry, integral equation, optimization, differential equations, physical system
+keywords: andrew young,young
-description: Andrew Young graduated with degrees from Edinburgh & St Andrews & London Universities, then trained as a lawyer & worked as a solicitor in Edinburgh.
-He also explored various mathematics fields such as theorem, polynomial, linear equations and more.
+description: Andrew Young graduated from Edinburgh and taught at St Andrews and London Universities.
+He then trained as a lawyer and worked as a solicitor in Edinburgh for the rest of his career.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---